MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

     - Additionally, there is `cockroach/window.slt` (3140 lines), which is currently disabled (with a `halt` at the top of the file).
 We’ll re-enable this, when our window function support will be (nearly) complete.
     - If we reuse `MirRelationExpr:Reduce` to represent window functions, then we’ll have to pay extra attention that existing transforms dealing with `Reduce` are not messing up window functions.
     - Philip’s random-generated queries testing would be great, because there is a large number of options and window functions, so it’s hard to cover all combinations with manualy written queries.
-        - Also, it would be good to have randomly generated non-windowing stuff around the window functions, to test that other transforms are not breaking.
+        - Also, it would be good to have randomly generated other stuff around the window functions, to test that other transforms are not breaking.
 - Performance testing: Importantly, we need to test that we efficiently support situations when small input changes lead to small output changes.
     - Writing automated performance tests is tricky though.
 Currently, we don’t have any automated performance tests.
     - At least manual testing should definitely be performed before merging the PRs, since the whole point of this work is performance.
     - We could do it roughly as follows:
         - We put in lots of input data with one timestamp, as an “initial snapshot”.
 Processing this should be at least several seconds.
         - We change a small portion of the input data.
             - But the total size of the affected partitions should cover most of the input data.
-This is important, since if window partitions are very small, then the current windowing support works fine.
+This is important, since if window partitions are very small, then the current window function support works fine.
             - This should complete orders of magnitude faster than the initial snapshot.
     - More specifically, maybe we could have a Testdrive test that performs the following steps:
         - Copy some TPC-H data from our TPC-H source into tables.